RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-Lab-02/installing-sample-tables/installing-sample-tables.md

     ![](images/load-sample-dataset-results1.png " ")

->**Note:** You do NOT want to click Create Application, as you will manually create an application
+>**Note:** You do NOT want to click Create Application, as you will manually create an application later.

 ## **Acknowledgments**